 |

-Machine Pistol (MP) - Generally
+Machine Pistol (MP)

-"Schnellfeuer-pistole" and similar looking Astra Model 902.
+type "Schnellfeuer-pistole" and similar looking Astra Model 902.
 More

 conventional looking select fire pistols include the Star MD and PD, and the Glock